stolostron/multicluster-global-hub/doc/README.md

 1. [Install the multicluster global hub operator on a disconnected environment](./disconnected_environment/README.md)

-2. Install the multicluster global hub operator from OpenShift console
+2. Install the multicluster global hub operator from the Red Hat OpenShift Container Platform console:

     1. Log in to the Red Hat OpenShift Container Platform console as a user with the `cluster-admin` role.
     2. Click **Operators** > OperatorHub icon in the navigation.
-    3. Search for the `multicluster global hub operator`.
+    3. Search for and select the `multicluster global hub operator`.
-    4. Click the `multicluster global hub operator`.
+    4. Click `Install` to start the installation.
-    5. Click `Install` to start the installation.
+    5. After the installation completes, check the status on the *Installed Operators* page.
-    6. After the installation completes, check the status on the *Installed Operators* page.
+    6. Click **multicluster global hub operator** to go to the *Operator* page.
-    7. Click **multicluster global hub operator** to go to the *Operator* page.
+    7. Click the *multicluster global hub* tab to see the `multicluster global hub` instance.
-    8. Click the *multicluster global hub* tab to see the `multicluster global hub` instance.
+    8. Click **Create multicluster global hub** to create the `multicluster global hub` instance.
-    9. Click **Create multicluster global hub** to create the `multicluster global hub` instance.
+    9. Enter the required information and click **Create** to create the `multicluster global hub` instance.

-    10. Enter the required information and click **Create** to create the `multicluster global hub` instance.
+    **Notes:**

-    **Note:** The multicluster global hub is only available for the x86 platform.
+    * The multicluster global hub is only available for the x86 platform.
-    **Note:** The policy and application are disabled in Red Hat Advanced Cluster Management after the multicluster global hub is installed.
+    * The policy and application are disabled in Red Hat Advanced Cluster Management after the multicluster global hub is installed.

 ### Import a regional hub cluster in default mode (Technology Preview)

-You must disable the cluster self management in the existing Red Hat Advanced Cluster Management hub cluster.
+You must disable the cluster self-management in the existing Red Hat Advanced Cluster Management hub cluster.
 Set `disableHubSelfManagement=true` in the `multiclusterhub` custom resource to disable the automatic importing of the hub cluster as a managed cluster.

 Import the regional hub cluster by completing the steps in [Import cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/clusters/index#importing-a-target-managed-cluster-to-the-hub-cluster).